Contributed by- Dr. Pooja Chaudhary

 Migraines are identified on the basis of stages which are divided into four phases.
 Each phase is identified with a different set of symptoms and can help understand the process of onset of the problem.

 The phase that occurs a day or two before the attack.
 The patient might notice elusive changes which are warning signs of an upcoming migraine attack.
 These commonly include:

 - Frequent urination

-This phase occurs before or during the migraine attack and have the symptoms of the nervous system.
-Most of the people experience a migraine without the aura.
+This phase occurs before or during the migraine attack and has the symptoms of the nervous system.
+Most of the people experience migraine without the aura.
 They mostly include:

 - Visual disturbances like flashes of light or wavy, zigzag vision